 TGaz Editor: Modify the subclause 11.22.6.4.4.2 P.140 L.13 (D1.5) as follows:

-In the non-TB measurement exchange sequence, the ISTA shall transmit the NDPA frame with the same bandwidth as the I2R NDP to reserve the medium (#1829) and set I2R Rep, R2I Rep subfields of the STA Info field to a value in the range of 0 to RSTA assigned I2R rep, 0 to RSTA assigned R2I rep respectively; the RSTA shall transmit the R2I NDP with the same bandwidth as the NDPA and I2R NDP, while the LMR can be transmitted at a different bandwidth, according to the rules of multiple frame transmission in an EDCA TXOP (see 10.22.2.7), i.e., not exceeding the bandwidth of the NDPA, I2R NDP and R2I NDP.
-The allowed bandwidths for the NDPA and I2R/R2I NDP frames are specified in the Format and Bandwidth subfield of the Ranging Parameters field (see 9.4.2.279).
+In the non-TB measurement exchange sequence, the ISTA shall transmit the NDPA frame with the same bandwidth as the I2R NDP to reserve the medium (#1829), set I2R Rep and R2I Rep subfields of the STA Info field to a value in the range of 0 to RSTA assigned I2R rep and 0 to RSTA assigned R2I rep respectively; the RSTA shall transmit the R2I NDP with the same bandwidth as the NDPA, while the LMR can be transmitted at a different bandwidth, according to the rules of multiple frame transmission in an EDCA TXOP (see 10.22.2.7), i.e., not exceeding the bandwidth of the NDPA, I2R NDP and R2I NDP.
+The allowed bandwidths for the NDPA I2R NDP and R2I NDP frames are specified in the Format and Bandwidth subfield of the Ranging Parameters field (see 9.4.2.279). (#1895)